percy-g2/android_application_utxo/README.md

 **About**
 1. Exchange crypto currencies supported and available in Changelly as their API is used in the app
-2. Check Bitcoin Price (source: Bitfinex)
+2. Check Bitcoin Price (source: Bitfinex, Bitstamp and Zebpay)
-3. Block Chain Explorer (Address, Block and Transaction) Data.
+3. BTC Block Chain Explorer (Address, Block and Transaction) Data.
-4. Bitfinex pricing line graph.
+4. Bitfinex line, bar and candle stick real time graphs.
 5. You either enable refresh button to check BTC price in settings or get BTC price automatically updated every 1 min.

 More things will be added in the future versions.